-Take your cup with espresso, and lightly tap all the bubbles our on the counter top.
+Take your cup with espresso, and lightly tap all the bubbles our on the countertop.
 Sometimes espresso extracting from a greater distance to the cup creates small splattering, and if you don’t pop the small bubbles, they will be visible in your coffee even after the milk has been poured.
-Remember to keep your milk in the pitcher spinning right until your are ready to pour it.
+Remember to keep your milk in the pitcher spinning right until you are ready to pour it.

 Start tilting the cup in an angle and putting the pouring spout of your pitcher close to the espresso.
 You must start closer to the espresso, to avoid splattering.

 Start pouring slowly, and raise the pitcher spout up.
 Try keeping it in about 10cm distance to the crema of your espresso.